buape/buape-com/content/pages/terms.md

 - If you are a premium user and you upload images to our servers, we store the image you uploaded to our servers for the purpose of displaying it within our services.
 This image is stored indefinitely for longterm use by yourself within our services until deleted from our servers by you or by us via the appropriate command.

-- We do not access or store phone numbers for our users, and we do not store emails for any non-paying users.
+- We do not access or store phone numbers for our users.

 - We do not store messages from any users using Kiai.
 We do access message content sent by users, but these are only used in features such as our message content placeholder, and are not saved within our database.

+- We do collect anonymous analytics data to help us improve our services.
+This data may include information about your device, browser type, and usage patterns, but does not contain any personally identifiable information.

 ### 5.3.
 Data Retention:
-All data relating to the a guild or user is kept for 30 days after a guild has been removed from our services, at which point it will be cleared from our database.
+All data relating to the a guild or user is kept for 30 days after a guild has been removed from our services, at which point it will be permanently and irreversibly deleted from our servers.
+If you wish to delete your data sooner, please contact us at legal@buape.com

 ### 5.4.
 Disclosure:
-All data stored within our databases is confidential, and access is only granted to Buape Studios Developers on an as-needed basis.
+All data stored within our databases is confidential, and access is only granted to contractors of Buape Studios LLC on an as-needed basis.
 We do NOT sell your personal data and we don’t provide it to anyone outside our organisation for any other purpose than the Service you subscribed for.

 ## 6. Refund Policy

-Buape Studios does not offer refunds for any purchases related to our services except for extreme situations that have been preapproved by Buape Studios.
+Buape Studios LLC does not offer refunds for any purchases related to our services except for extreme situations that have been preapproved by Buape Studios.
 All transactions are final.
 If you have concerns about a purchase, please contact us at support@buape.com to discuss the issue.
-Any attempts to issue a chargeback against us will result in a permanent blacklist from our Services.
+Any attempts to issue a chargeback against us will result in a permanent and irreversible termination from our Services.

 ## 7. Additional Notes